Pavan-1997/AWS_Resources_Cron_Shell/README.md

 - AWS IAM Roles

-### All the commands are written in shell in CMD text file and are executed as awscmds.sh in Ubuntu Server
+### All the commands are executed as awscmds.sh in Ubuntu Server

 ### Execute the above awscomds.sh as chmod 777 awscmds.sh and then ./awscmds.sh